godotengine/godot-docs/tutorials/scripting/gdscript/gdscript_basics.rst

 :ref:`Vector3i <class_Vector3i>`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Same as Vector3 but the components are integers.
-Can be use for indexing items in a 3D grid.
+Can be used for indexing items in a 3D grid.

 :ref:`Vector4 <class_Vector4>`